akeneo/pim-docs/cloud_edition/flexibility_mode/docs/pim_application.rst

 4. Databases access
 -------------------
 The `akeneo` user has directly access to the database server through the standard configuration.
-The MySQL client is directly useable to access the PIM database:
+You can use the MySQL client to access the PIM database:

 .. code-block:: bash